 The Georgian alphabet is a non-Latin based system (it’s closer to Greek actually) with multiple scripts.
 When written, it kind of looks like a cross between Russian and Thai.
 Though Georgian is a challenging language, it would pay to know a few phrases.
 No worries if you can’t remember these phrases as younger Georgians are becoming increasingly proficient in English.

 Because Georgia is a former member of the Soviet Union, speaking Russian would also be a benefit when backpacking Georgia.
-Those who do want to take a shot at seriously learning Georgian would best refer to this article first for some tips.
+Those who do want to take a shot at seriously learning Georgian should head to a bar and be friendly!

 Festivals in Georgia